-Currently, there is controversy regarding regular use of prophylactic topical antibiotics for Ophthalmia worldwide.
-Topical ervthromvcin. neonatorum tetracycline and povidone iodine can be used for the prophylaxis.
-However, these agents are found effective only for gonococcal ophthalmia and not against Chlamydia.(8) Darling et al found no significant difference in the efficacy of silver nitrate, topical erythromycin and no prophylaxis in preventing ophthalmia neonatorum.(6) Instead of prophylaxis, prenatal recognition and prompt treatment and followup of those found to be infected may prevent the development of the disease.
-Mothers who were not screened previously, should be tested at the time of delivery and their infants should be given ceftriaxone if their mothers are found having gonococcal infection.
+Currently, there is a controversy regarding regular use of prophylactic topical antibiotics for Ophthalmia neonatorum worldwide.
+Topical erythromycin, tetracycline and povidone iodine can be used for the prophylaxis.
+However, these agents are found effective only for gonococcal ophthalmia and not against Chlamydia.(8) Darling et al found that there is no significant difference in the efficacy of silver nitrate, topical erythromycin and no prophylaxis in preventing ophthalmia neonatorum.(6) It is more important to recognize STIs prenatally and treat promptly to decrease the possibility of development of the disease; instead of prophylaxis.
+Mothers who were not screened previously, should be checked for at the time of delivery and their infants should be given ceftriaxone if their mothers are found having gonococcal infection.
 Infants exposed to chlamydia at delivery should be followed closely for signs of infection.
-Proper antenatal care to reduce low birth weight babies as well as educating hygiene protocol to healthcare staff and caretaker of the neonate can reduce hospital acquired infection.
+Proper antenatal care to reduce incidence of low birth weight babies as well as educating hygiene protocol to healthcare staff and caretaker of the neonate can reduce hospital acquired infection.

-In conclusion, improving prenatal care to reduce sepsis and early diagnosis of STI with appropriate treatment may potentially reduce vertical transmission of neonatal conjunctivitis in this understudied population.
-Proper antenatal care to reduce low birth weight babies as well as educating hygiene protocol to healthcare staff and caretaker of the neonate can reduce hospital acquired infection.
+In conclusion, improving prenatal care to reduce sepsis and early diagnosis and treatment of STI may decrease transmission of neonatal conjunctivitis.
+Proper antenatal care is equally necessary to focus on reducing low birth weight babies which is an important causative factor.
+Educating hygiene protocol to healthcare staff and caretaker of the neonate and its implementation can reduce hospital acquired infection.